 An African Safari is a dream for most travelers, but what is it really like to be on safari?
 What can you expect on a typical day on safari?
-We had an incredible three weeks in Africa, ending at Londolozi, one of the top luxury safari lodges in South Africa.
+We had an incredible three weeks in Africa, ending at Londolozi luxury safari lodge, one of the top luxury safari camps in South Africa.
 Londolozi is on a private game concession within Greater Kruger National Park.
 The accommodations are divided into five connected camps, each with its personality and price point.
 But all share the standard of service that has earned Londolozi the Relais & Châteaux status.

 Read this excerpt from our travel journal to answer some of your safari questions and entice you to book that long-wanted trip!

 Note: our stay at Londolozi was not complimentary nor discounted.
 All opinions are based on our own experience.

 5 a.m. – a knock on the door.
 You respond quickly or the knock gets louder.
 If you’ve organized yourself the previously evening, you dress quickly.
 If not, you fumble around sleepily for clothes, sunglasses and cameras.
 No time or need for makeup or hair styling.